Using AI for Language Learning

 Different use cases

-Text production feedback
+Text production practice

 You can use AI tools to study for a writing assignment: You can …